channel incentive programs

 • Incentives give your partners a reason to stay with you.
 They are also a great way to increase loyalty and trust, which can directly affect your business.

-• Different incentive programs serve different purposes.
+• Different incentive programs serve various purposes.
 You must understand your goals and choose a program that meets them.

 • There are several types of programs.
 Before picking one up, study it in detail.
 Research what goals it serves, the challenges, and how to overcome them.
 Go through case studies and understand how a particular program works.

 • Experimenting doesn't harm anyone.
 Try different ways and understand what works best for you.
-Talk to your channel partners to understand what they like the best.
-This will give you a clearer idea and make partners feel heard and happy that you asked for what they'd like.
+Talk to your channel partners to know what they like the best.
+This will give you a clearer idea and make partners feel heard and happy that you asked for their preferences.

 • People of varied ages, genders, and circumstances appreciate rewards differently.
 Read this research report by the Incentive Research Foundation to understand your partners and their choices.